What's happened

 How we got here

 Iraq last participated in the World Cup in 1986.
-Their qualification this year was marked by a difficult campaign, including logistical challenges due to regional conflicts and the war in the Middle East.
-Coach Graham Arnold, appointed in May 2025, guided the team through a series of wins and draws, culminating in their victory over Bolivia in the playoff final.
-The team’s success is seen as a significant achievement amid ongoing regional instability.
+Their qualification process was complicated by regional conflicts, including the war in the Middle East, which disrupted travel and preparations.
+Coach Graham Arnold, appointed in May 2025, guided the team through these difficulties, culminating in their historic win in Mexico and subsequent qualification.

 Go deeper